mcandre/packer-templates/README.md

 Note: Windows hosts are affected by a packer bug where attempts to kill a packer process by sending a Control+C signal, result in a half-dead packer that often awakes during subsequent builds, corrupting them.
 Task Manager is your friend.

+## General advice

+* Recommend 16 GB or more of guest disk space and 4 GB or more of guest RAM, to account for the girth of modern software development environments.

 ## Providers/Hypervisors

 Some packer templates support multiple hypervisor options.
 By default, Packer will attempt to target all configured hypervisors.
 Or, if you are interested in merely a subset of the hypervisors, ensure that the `-only <comma,separated,providers>` flag is specified to the `packer build`... command.